vivint/rothko/draw/README.md

 type Column struct {
 	X, W int
 	Data []float64
+	Obs  int64
 }
 ```

 Column represents a column to draw in a context.
 Data is expected to be sorted,
 non-empty, and contain typical floats (no NaNs/denormals/Inf/etc).
+Obs is the
+number of observations.

 #### type RGB